-The undergraduate program of the Cox School of Business is strongly committed to the academic advising process and believes that advising is effective only if the adviser and the advisee assume equal responsibility.
+The undergraduate program of the Cox School of Business is strongly committed to the academic advising process and believes that advising is effective only if the student actively participates in, and assumes responsibility for, the advising process.
 Cox academic advisers are available in 252 Maguire Building for student appointments.
-All students admitted to the Cox School are required to attend a two-part orientation session, which includes the B.B.A.
+All students admitted to the Cox School are required to attend a twopart orientation session, which includes the B.B.A.
 Advising Office, B.B.A.
 Career Services and the Business Information Center.
 After the initial orientation, students are required to meet with a B.B.A. adviser every term until graduation.

-Students are not assigned to a specific adviser.
-Many students prefer to meet with the same adviser; it is the student's choice when scheduling his or her appointment to either express a preference for a particular adviser or schedule with the next available adviser.
+Students are not assigned to a specific adviser; however, many students prefer to meet with the same adviser.
+It is the student's choice when scheduling his or her appointment to either express a preference for a particular adviser or schedule with the next available adviser.

 Students must bring a current copy (no more than 24 hours old) of their electronic degree progress report to their advising appointments.
 This computerized degree plan should be carefully examined, as it is the student's responsibility to help assure the eDPR's accuracy.
-After meeting with an adviser, students enroll, swap and drop on ACCESS.smu.
+After meeting with an adviser, students enroll, swap and drop on Access.SMU.
 The director of B.B.A.
-Advising and Student Records will add students to a closed class only if the student is a graduating senior and there are no other course options for completing a degree requirement.
+Advising and Student Records will add a student to a closed class only if the student is a graduating senior and there are no other course options for completing a degree requirement.